yash-sharma1/docs-site/docs/faq.md

 Accelerated Node is special infrastructure built around Validator to facilitate accelerated transaction routing and provide richer, faster user interfaces.
-There are always several Accelerated Nodes running at the same time around the world ( owned by different organizations) and you are encouraged to choose one of them to use, or allow Wallet / API Lib to choose one randomly.
+There are always several Accelerated Nodes running at the same time around the world ( owned by different organizations) and you are encouraged to choose one of them to use, or allow Wallet choose one randomly; for rapid API access, you'd better stay with one Accelerated Node to get better performance.

 ## What are the tick size and lot size?
 Are they fixed?